yikeura700/azure-docs/articles/cost-management-billing/manage/cancel-azure-subscription.md

 ## Delete other subscriptions

-The only subscription types that you can manually delete are free trial and pay-as-you-go subscriptions.
 All other subscription types are deleted only through the [subscription cancellation](#cancel-subscription-in-the-azure-portal) process.
-In other words, you can't delete a subscription directly unless it's a free trial or pay-as-you-go subscription.
+In other words, you can't delete a subscription directly.
 However, after you cancel a subscription, you can create an [Azure support request](https://go.microsoft.com/fwlink/?linkid=2083458) to ask to have the subscription deleted immediately.

 ## Reactivate a subscription